Amanda Mynhardt

 Amanda Mynhardt (born 9 January 1986) is a South African netball player.
 She plays in the positions of GK and GD.
 She is currently captain of the South Africa national netball team and has competed in the 2010 Commonwealth Games in Delhi and the 2011 World Netball Championships in Singapore.
 She has also participated in the 2010 World Netball Series and the 2011 World Netball Series, both held in Liverpool, UK.
-In October 2012, she travelled with the Proteas to Australia & New Zealand to participate in the Quad-Series tournament, and in November 2012 she was a member of the Proteas Fast5 team in the 2012 Fast5 Netball World Series where she won a bronze medal.
+In October 2012, she travelled with the Proteas to participate in the 2012 Netball Quad Series, and in November 2012 she was a member of the Proteas Fast5 team in the 2012 Fast5 Netball World Series where she won a bronze medal.

 In 2012, she travelled to New Zealand to play club netball.
 She was selected into the North NPC team, where she was coached by ex-Silver Ferns coach Yvonne Willering.